 Running miles and miles can be tough on your body.
 Chances are you will feel sore the next day.

-That’s why it’s good to invest in running gear that will make this experience all the more easier.
+That’s why it’s good to invest in running gear that will make your experience all the more comfortable.

-Compression leggings are types of running leggings that have become popular over the years.
+Compression leggings are running tights that have become popular over the last few years.

 So what are compression leggings and how can they benefit your running?